 Process Mining in Power BI

-In this part of our series, you’ll learn why we chose to build our Process Mining solution in Microsoft Power BI.
+In this part of our series, you’ll learn why we chose to build our Process Mining tool in Microsoft Power BI.
 For us it was a logical decision with a lot of advantages that come from this combination.
 But some of you may wonder what Power BI even is.
 What can you do with it?
 Why is it a perfect combination with Process Mining?
 What advantages do you get from using it?
 And what do we mean, when we talk about democratizing BI and Process Mining?

 A bit on Business Intelligence